 On sites where there are few restraints, non-native species can also be considered, and guidance can be found in the tree species information on the Forest Research website and links therein.

 Some of the alternative species to ash, such as beech, sycamore and Norway maple, are particularly susceptible to bark stripping by grey squirrels.

 There is a wider range of species to choose from for the urban environment, and the Right Tree for a Changing Climate website provides information on more than 300 species.

 Be careful about the sourcing of, and the specification for, your plants.
-(See question 7 for countries where C. fraxinea is present.)
-Keep good records of any imported stock, remain vigilant, inspect any recent plantings of ash, and report any suspicious signs to Fera or the Forestry Commission – see Question 3.
+Keep good records of any imported stock, remain vigilant, inspect any recent plantings of ash, and report any suspicious signs.

-You should also follow the ‘biosecurity’ advice on any signs at affected sites, to avoid accidentally spreading the disease on your boots, clothes, bicycle wheels etc.
+Please also follow the biosecurity advice on any signs at affected sites, to avoid accidentally spreading the disease on your boots, clothes, bicycle wheels etc.

 Owners of any recently planted ash plants which are found to be infected, or infected ash plants in nurseries or garden centres, can be served with statutory Plant Health Notices requiring them to destroy the plants, either by burning or deep burial on site, or to take steps to contain the disease on site.